Medium Reducers in React

 - A callback ties logic to the scope of the component it is defined in (due to closure).
 It’s difficult to remember which props or state are used by functions defined far away from where they are used.

-- Functions defined in components are .
+- Functions defined in components are unstable (they have new reference identity every render).
 To use callbacks in hooks with dependency arrays or pass them to memoized components, they have to be memoized with

 useCallback